-Rationale: This research report provides an opportunity for you to demonstrate your understanding of theoretical and practical issues involved in providing peer reviewed evidence to support an argument or claim, as well as your written communication skills.
+Task Description: This research report provides an opportunity for you to demonstrate your understanding of theoretical and practical issues involved in providing peer reviewed evidence to support an argument or claim, as well as your written communication skills.

-Assessment details: This essay, will be written in APA style, include an introduction, main part developing the arguments, a conclusion, be referenced in accordance with APA 7th edition.
+This essay, will be written in APA style, include an introduction, main part developing the arguments, a conclusion, be referenced in accordance with APA 7th edition.
 Essays should be neatly presented, clearly expressed and fully documented.
 They should reflect appropriate levels of research of the relevant literature, and a capacity to interpret, and communicate about, psychological data and ideas.
 They should include both critical analysis of existing literature and developing a coherent argument Further details regarding the report will be provided to students during the trimester in classes and on the course site at Griffith College.
-The assessment will evaluate learning outcomes 3 & 4.
+This task will evaluate learning outcomes 3 & 4.

-Marking criteria: Marks for the essay will be awarded for evidence that you have mastered the requirements of psychology essay writing, as specified in the Publication Manual of the American Psychological Association (7th edition) with each section being marked against established criteria which will be published on the 1002PSY course site.
+Criteria and Marking: Marks for the essay will be awarded for evidence that you have mastered the requirements of psychology essay writing, as specified in the Publication Manual of the American Psychological Association (7th edition) with each section being marked against established criteria which will be published on the 1002GRC course site.
 The marking grid will be given to students at the same time as the instructions.

-Submission: Online submission to 1002PSY on Portal.
+Submission: Online submission to 1002GRC on Portal.

-4. Final Examination 40%
+4. Evidence of Learning Task 4: Final Examination (40%)